orientechnologies/orientdb-docs/Database-Security.md

 ## Restore the admin user

 In case your database is corrupted or you need to re-install the "admin" user, look at [Restore the admin user](Server-Security.md#restore-the-admin-user).

+## Password management

+User passwords are stored in OUser records by using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) HASH algorithm using a random 24 bit length Salt per user for a configurable number of iterations (by default is 65,536).

+In order to speedup the hashing of password, OrientDB uses a password cache implemented as a LRU with maximum 500 entries.
+To change this setting set the global configuration `security.userPasswordSaltCacheSize` to the entries to cache.
+Use `0` to completely disable the cache.

+>**NOTE**: If an attacker have access to the JVM memory dump, he could access to this map containing all the passwords.
+If you want to protect against this attack, disable the in memory password cache.